AckerlyXu/heima/articles/storage/storage-standard-storage.md

 You can create [incremental snapshots](storage-incremental-snapshots.md) for unmanaged standard disks in the same way you use snapshots with Standard Storage.
 We recommend that you create snapshots and then copy those snapshots to a geo-redundant standard storage account if your source disk is in a locally-redundant storage account.
 For more information, see [Azure Storage Redundancy Options](storage-redundancy.md).

 If a disk is attached to a VM, certain API operations are not permitted on the disks.
-For example, you cannot perform a [Copy Blob](https://docs.microsoft.com/rest/api/storageservices/fileservices/Copy-Blob) operation on that blob as long as the disk is attached to a VM.
+For example, you cannot perform a [Copy Blob](https://docs.microsoft.com/rest/api/storageservices/Copy-Blob) operation on that blob as long as the disk is attached to a VM.
 Instead, first create a snapshot of that blob by using the [Snapshot
-Blob](https://docs.microsoft.com/rest/api/storageservices/fileservices/Snapshot-Blob) REST API method, and then perform the [Copy
-Blob](https://docs.microsoft.com/rest/api/storageservices/fileservices/Copy-Blob) of the snapshot to copy the attached disk.
+Blob](https://docs.microsoft.com/rest/api/storageservices/Snapshot-Blob) REST API method, and then perform the [Copy Blob](https://docs.microsoft.com/rest/api/storageservices/Copy-Blob) of the snapshot to copy the attached disk.
 Alternatively, you can detach the disk and then perform any necessary operations.

 To maintain geo-redundant copies of your snapshots, you can copy snapshots from a locally-redundant storage account to a geo-redundant standard storage account by using AzCopy or Copy Blob.
-For more information, see [Transfer data with the AzCopy Command-Line Utility](storage-use-azcopy.md) and [Copy Blob](https://docs.microsoft.com/rest/api/storageservices/fileservices/Copy-Blob).
+For more information, see [Transfer data with the AzCopy Command-Line Utility](storage-use-azcopy.md) and [Copy Blob](https://docs.microsoft.com/rest/api/storageservices/Copy-Blob).

-For detailed information on performing REST operations against page blobs in standard storage accounts, see [Azure Storage Services REST API](https://docs.microsoft.com/rest/api/storageservices/fileservices/Azure-Storage-Services-REST-API-Reference).
+For detailed information on performing REST operations against page blobs in standard storage accounts, see [Azure Storage Services REST API](https://docs.microsoft.com/rest/api/storageservices/Azure-Storage-Services-REST-API-Reference).

+### Managed disks

+A snapshot for a managed disk is a read-only copy of the managed disk which is stored as a standard managed disk.
+Incremental Snapshots are not currently supported for Managed Disks but will be supported in the future.

+If a managed disk is attached to a VM, certain API operations are not permitted on the disks.
+For example, you cannot generate a shared access signature (SAS) to perform a copy operation while the disk is attached to a VM.
+Instead, first create a snapshot of the disk, and then perform the copy of the snapshot.
+Alternately, you can detach the disk and then generate a shared access signature (SAS) to perform the copy operation.

 ## Pricing and Billing

 When using Standard Storage, the following billing considerations apply:

 * Standard storage unmanaged disks/data size
+* Standard managed disks
 * Standard storage snapshots
 * Outbound data transfers
 * Transactions

 **Unmanaged storage data and disk size:** For unmanaged disks and other data (blobs, tables, queues, and files), you are charged only for the amount of space you are using.
 For example, if you have a VM whose page blob is provisioned as 127 GB, but the VM is really only using 10 GB of space, you will be billed for 10 GB of space.

+**Managed disks:** Managed disks are billed on the provisioned size.
+If your disk is provisioned as a 10 GB disk and you are only using 5 GB, you will still be charged for the provision size of 10 GB.

 **Snapshots**: Snapshots of standard disks are billed for the additional capacity used by the snapshots.
-For information on snapshots, see [Creating a Snapshot of a Blob](https://docs.microsoft.com/rest/api/storageservices/fileservices/Creating-a-Snapshot-of-a-Blob).
+For information on snapshots, see [Creating a Snapshot of a Blob](https://docs.microsoft.com/rest/api/storageservices/Creating-a-Snapshot-of-a-Blob).

 **Outbound data transfers**: [Outbound data transfers](https://www.azure.cn/pricing/details/data-transfer/) (data going out of Azure data centers) incur billing for bandwidth usage.